RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 **Demo** is also live at: https://frontend-applications-svelte.netlify.com/

 ## API
 This API allows you to get data of different historical events.
-This can be objects or pictures that are comming out of the history of this world.
-We have all gotten an invidual endpoint to use this database and get certain data from this database.
+This can be for example historic objects or pictures from all over the world.
+We all have obtained an individual endpoint to substract certain data from this database.

 I made use of the following API: